rubensworks/article-ldtraversal-security-short/content/threats.md

 One solution to this threat [has already been proposed](cite:cites guidedlinktraversal), whereby the concept of _Content Policies_ are introduced.
-These policies can capture the notion of what one considers authoritative, which can vary between different people or agents.
+These **policies can capture the notion of what one considers authoritative**, which can vary between different people or agents.
 In our example, Alice could for example decide to only trust her contacts to make statements about themselves, and exclude all other information they express during query processing.